 Wednesday, April 29, 2026

-I’ve thought about doing a collection of short fiction for a long time, but ever got around to it for various reasons.
+I’ve thought about doing a collection of my short fiction for a long time.
+Never got around to it for various reasons.
 I’ve always been more comfortable with novels, and wrote stories for the magazines because that was how one broke into the field, back in the day.
 Sell some, use those to get an agent, write a novel, get that in front a book publisher, that was the standard route, when I was still young, before the internet.

 Fifty years ago.